About the Project

 For the parents, we created an option to share their child's work, certificates, and badges, also a chat function where they can communicate with the teachers and each other as well as a payment section where they can pay for the course easily and quickly, and a built-in calendar where they can see any upcoming events and updates from the teachers.

-For the teachers, we made a platform where they can update the student's progress, chat with the parents, send payment reminders, update events in a calendar and see reports and statistics for 4 different filtering options.
+For the teachers, we made a platform where they can update the student's progress, chat with the parents, send payment reminders, update events in a calendar and see reports and statistics with 4 different filtering options.

 Before we moved to create a hi-fi prototype, we did 3 rounds of testing in order to reveal possible usability problems.
 We then had a meeting where we used Jakob Nielsens' severity scale system to rate usability problems according to their severity.